sama1mansn/greenfield-docs/docs/guide/core-concept/cross-chain/sdk.md

 The ObjectApp component is a specialized module designed to handle object-related operations in the smart contract SDK.
 This component offers a range of functions to manage objects and process object resource operations.
-However, please note that creating objects from BSC is currently not supported.
+However, please note that creating objects from EVM-compatible chains is currently not supported.
 Below, we provide a detailed overview of the functions included in the ObjectApp:

 1. `_objectGreenfieldCall(uint32 status, uint8 operationType, uint256 resourceId, bytes calldata callbackData)`: This function serves as a router for object resource callback.
 It processes and directs the call based on the provided parameters.
 2. `_retryObjectPackage()`: This function retries a failed object resource package.
 3. `_skipObjectPackage()`: This function skips a failed object resource package.
 4. `_deleteObject(uint256 _tokenId)`: This function deletes an object using the provided token ID.
-As creating objects from BSC is not supported, the ObjectApp focuses on deletion operations.
+As creating objects from EVM-compatible chains is not supported, the ObjectApp focuses on deletion operations.
 5. `_deleteObject(uint256 _tokenId, address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function deletes an object with a callback, using the provided token ID and callback data.

 In addition to these functions, the ObjectApp provides one virtual function: